-- Are you interested in the history of gambling, read it!
+- Interested in the history of gambling?
+Read it!

-- If you visit Las Vegas, AC, Monte Carlo (the one in Europe), or Asia, this book will make every visit more meaningful than ever before.
+- If you visit Las Vegas, AC, Monte Carlo (the one in Europe), or Asia, this book will make every visit more meaningful.

 YES, IT’S THAT GOOD!

-In “Roll the Bones” historian David G. Schwartz tells the epic story of gambling, beginning with its early emergence from divination rituals and ending with today’s global gaming culture.
-In a sweeping, rollicking narrative, Schwartz looks at the betting games people have played since the dawn of history, and argues convincingly that gambling has always been a crucial part of the human experience.
+In “Roll the Bones,” historian David G. Schwartz tells the epic story of gambling.
+He begins with its early emergence from divination rituals and ends with today’s global gaming culture.
+Schwartz looks at the betting games people have played since the dawn of history and convincingly argues that gambling has always been a crucial part of the human experience.

-“Roll the Bones” Roll the Bones by Dr Schwartz is the first narrative history of gambling, spanning the Stone Age to the Internet era.
-It examines how gambling evolved with, and influenced, human civilization.
-I started reading it and I couldn’t put it down – and I really don’t like reading anything more than the sports page in the newspaper!
+“Roll the Bones” is the first narrative history of gambling, spanning the Stone Age to the Internet era.
+It examines how gambling evolved and influenced human civilization.
+I started reading it, and I couldn’t put it down – and I’m not an avid reader.

-It opens with an introduction about the Connecticut Pequot / Mohegan history.
-Dr. Dave explains how the emergence of these two giants in the industry follows along the vast history of gambling itself.
+It opens with an introduction to the Connecticut Pequot / Mohegan history.
+Then, he explains how the emergence of these two giants in the industry follows the vast history of gambling itself.

 Dr. David Schwartz

-Dave Schwartz, or Dr. Dave was dubbed “gaming’s leading historian” by Global Gaming Business magazine.
+Dave Schwartz, or Dr. Dave, was dubbed “gaming’s leading historian” by Global Gaming Business magazine.
 He is in charge of the Center for Gaming Research within Special Collections in UNLV’s Lied Library.
-In addition to overseeing the holdings of the Gaming Collection, Schwartz maintains the university’s gaming studies portal.
+In addition to overseeing the Gaming Collection holdings, Schwartz maintains the university’s gaming studies portal.

-Dr. Dave himself says it all on his website, http://www.dgschwartz.com , “Ultimately, Roll the Bones explains how the human predilection for a wager shaped human history from the Ice Age to the Information Age.
-People spend nearly one trillion dollars worldwide on gambling a year–wouldn’t you like to learn a little about how we got there? ”
+Dr. Dave says it on his website, http://www.dgschwartz.com, “Ultimately, Roll the Bones explains how the human propensity for a wager shaped human history from the Ice Age to the Information Age.
+People spend nearly one trillion dollars worldwide on gambling a year–wouldn’t you like to learn a little about how we got there? “

 That’s all for now.